alexandrugabrielrait/Board-Tactics/README.md

-# Board-Tactics
+# Board-Tactics (2017-2018)
 Turn-Based Mobile Strategy Game

+## How to play
+Install an apk from the Builds folder to an Android Device.